CU-ESIIL/Innovation-Summit-2026/docs/virtual-meetings.md

 - **AI for causal inference** - Date/Time TBD

+Please visit our [Key Focus Areas](https://cu-esiil.github.io/Innovation-Summit-2026/Topics/) page to learn more about these topics.

 ## All attendees must attend the following virtual trainings (recordings and materials available for asynchronous participation):

 **Navigating CyVerse and Github: A Gateway to Advanced Computation for Science** - Date/Time TBD